Green party: Australia, Fiji, New Zealand, Papua New Guinea, Vanuatu

 Green parties have achieved national or state parliamentary representation in New Zealand, Australia and Vanuatu.
-In New Zealand the Green Party of Aotearoa New Zealand currently holds 10 seats in the New Zealand House of Representatives after the 2020 general election.
-The Australian Greens hold 11 seats in the Australian Senate and 4 seats in the Australian House of Representatives.
+In New Zealand the Green Party of Aotearoa New Zealand currently holds 15 seats in the New Zealand House of Representatives after the 2023 general election.
+While the Australian Greens hold 10 seats in the Australian Senate and a single seat in the Australian House of Representatives following the 2025 Australian federal election.
 Since 2004, they have received more votes than any other third party in every federal election.
 They also have representation in the upper and lower houses of state parliaments of five states and in the unicameral chamber of one territory.
-Greens also hold representative positions in local government across New Zealand and Australia (where a number of local government authorities are controlled by Green councilors).
-The Greens took the seat of Melbourne from the Australian Labor Party in 2010 with candidate Adam Bandt.
+Greens also hold representative positions in local government across New Zealand and Australia (where a number of local government authorities are controlled by Green councillors).
+The Greens took the seat of Melbourne from the centre-left Australian Labor Party (ALP) in 2010 with candidate Adam Bandt.
 This was the first time the Greens have won a Lower House seat at a general election (although they have previously won two seats at by-elections).

 Proportional representation in the Australian Senate and in New Zealand has strengthened the position of the Australian Greens and the Green Party of New Zealand and enabled them to participate directly in legislatures and policy-making committees.
 In countries following British-style 'first past the post' electoral rules, Green parties face barriers to gaining federal or provincial/regional/state seats.
 The Australian Labor Party's practice of allocating a portion of ALP ticket votes to Australian Greens has helped bring AG candidates into parliament.
+During the 2025 election, How-to-vote cards from Labor tended to prefer the Greens over the centre-right Liberal-National Coalition during the 2025 election in the House of Representatives in 116 out of 150 seats.

 In the 2008 ACT election in Australia, the Greens won 15.6% of the vote, winning 4 out of 17 seats.
 Shane Rattenbury was elected the speaker of the assembly, the first time a Green party member had held such a position in any parliament or assembly in Australia.
 However, they retained only one seat at the 2012 election in the same territory.

-The Green Confederation (Confédération Verte) in Vanuatu won 3 out of 52 seats in the last general election in October 2012.
+The Green Confederation (Confédération Verte) in Vanuatu won 3 out of 52 seats in the 2012 Vanuatuan general election in October 2012.
 Its most prominent member is Moana Carcasses Kalosil, who became prime minister in March 2013.
 Carcasses, a Green liberal, does not lead a Green government, but a broad coalition government in which he is the only Green minister.

 There is a Papua New Guinea Greens Party, but it does not have any members in Parliament.
 There was briefly a Green Party in Fiji from 2008 to 2013; as Parliament was suspended by the military regime during this time, the party was not able to take part in any election before all parties were deregistered in 2013.